WordPress Hacking Statistics (How Many Websites Get Hacked?)

 How much does it cost to fix a hacked WordPress website?

-The average cost of WordPress malware removal is $613, but that can vary substantially from case to case.
+WordPress malware removal costs $613, but that can vary substantially from case to case.
 Individually, prices ranged from $50 all the way up to $4,800.

-In comparison, paying for website security to protect your site from malware costs just $8 per site/month, on average—making it a no-brainer for most site owners.
+In comparison, paying for website security to protect your site from malware costs an average of $8 per site/month—making it a no-brainer for most site owners.

 How much do data breaches cost businesses?

 Hacking is responsible for 45% of data breaches worldwide.
 And on average, the average cost of a data breach is $3.86 million.
 But of course, this varies based on the size of the organization, industry, etc.